Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Methods

 \subsection{Measurement of the line centers' frequencies}

 Before actual measurement, the vacuum system was evacuated and then filled with HCN of desired pressure.
-Then the parameters of the lock-in amplifier were adjusted to zero apparent offsets in the profile.
+The laser frequency was detuned from the line profile, and the offset of the lock-in amplifier was zeroed (to suppress the residual amplitude modulation).

-After this preparation, the scanning sequence was commenced in the frequency range of $\pm12,5\,$MHz around the line center.
+After preparation, the scanning sequence was commenced in the frequency range of $\pm12,5\,$MHz around the line center.
 We used $1\,$kHz steps around the central part of the profile and $5\,$kHz steps in the rest of the range at the rate of $100\,$ms/step.
-The intensity signal was then digitized and recorded together with auxiliary information (e.g., cell pressure).
+The intensity signal was digitized and recorded with auxiliary information (e.g., cell pressure).

-From the recorded data (typical SNR $\approx100$), shown in Fig. \ref{fig-scanprofile}, we averaged the readings at individual points and (coarsely) removed any residual background.
-We identified the third-harmonic profile's minimum and maximum and interpolated the points around the central part to detect the zero-crossing, which corresponds to the line center frequency we were looking for.
+From the recorded data (typical SNR $\approx100\,$dB), shown in Fig.~\ref{fig-scanprofile}, we averaged the readings at individual points and (coarsely) removed any residual background caused by residual amplitude modulation and etalon effects in the optical part.
+We identified the third-harmonic profile's minimum and maximum and interpolated the points around the central part to detect the zero-crossing, which corresponds to the line's center frequency.

-To investigate the measurement repeatability, we first run repeated scans of the R7 line profile (arbitrarily selected) over a period slightly longer than a day.
-Then we selected and measured the profiles of 17 lines (those with convenient offset from the nearest OFC tooth), some of which were measured repeatedly.
-We carried out the measurements with pressures between $1,4\,$Pa and $1,6\,$Pa.
+To investigate the measurement repeatability, we ran repeated scans of the R7 line profile (arbitrarily selected) over slightly longer than a day.
+Then we selected and measured the profiles of 17 lines (those with convenient offset from the nearest OFC tooth), ten times each.
+We carried out the measurements with pressures between $1,45\,$Pa and $1,8\,$Pa.